Okay, you’re currently stuck at home, just like your prospects.

 3. Offer Valuable Business Advice

-It would be a good idea to do a quick audit, scan it, and come up with the most problematic aspects of the website from an SEO point of view, and create a report with suggestions on how to improve all these issues.
+It would be a good idea to do a quick audit, scan it, come up with the most problematic aspects of the website from an SEO point of view, and create a report with suggestions on how to improve all these issues.

 By taking the time to analyze your prospects’ current situation without charging anything, you can start building loyalty right from your first email.